 Financial aid is help to pay for college!

-The following documents which pertain to you, your spouse and/or your parents will be needed to complete the FAFSA.
+Bring all of the following documents which pertain to you, your spouse and/or your parents for the FAFSA Completion session:

-- A listing of any other types of untaxed income or benefits received in 2019 — may include:
+• A listing of any other types of untaxed income or benefits received in 2021

-- The total amount of Federal Work Study received in 2019
+• The total amount of Federal Work Study received in 2021 (for current college students)